Kong/docs.konghq.com/app/_hub/yesinteractive/kongmap/index.md

 #### 2. Start Container ####

 Run the container with the following command.
+Set the ports to your preferred exposed ports.
+The example below exposes KongMap on ports 8100 and 8143.
 Notice the `KONGMAP_URL` variable.
 Set this optional variable if you have a need to set all KongMap URL's to a specific domain or URL.

 ```
-$ docker run \
+$ docker run -d \
   -e "KONGMAP_CLUSTER_JSON=$KONG_CLUSTERS" \
   -e "KONGMAP_URL=http://url_to_kongmap" \
+  -p 8100:80 \
+  -p 8143:443 \
   yesinteractive/kongmap
 ```

 #### 3. Authentication ####